A few words about investing in mutual funds in your IRA, 401k or other retirement account.

 - When the income comes out.
 All income is treated the same when it comes out of the IRA or other retirement plan, too.
 In a Roth IRA, if you meet certain requirements, all distributions are tax-free — including earnings of every kind.
 In other retirement plans, distributions of all types of earnings are taxable as ordinary income.

-Example: You have a regular IRA and you choose to invest it in a mutual fund.
+Example: You have a traditional IRA and you choose to invest it in a mutual fund.
 Earnings from this fund include ordinary dividends, capital gain dividends and tax-free distributions.
 When you withdraw the earnings from the IRA you must treat the entire amount as ordinary income.

 We can sum this up in a single sentence: